Paver Driveway Installation: A Step-by-Step Guide

 Think of this process as a job interview where you’re the hiring manager.
 You need to do your due diligence to ensure you’re bringing on a true professional.
 This means checking their credentials, understanding their process, and seeing what past clients have to say.
 A great contractor will guide you through material selection, provide clear timelines, and be transparent about costs.
 Taking these steps will help you feel confident in your choice and ensure your investment in your home’s curb appeal is a sound one.
 From verifying licenses to asking the right questions, a little preparation goes a long way in finding the perfect contractor for your Orange County home’s outdoor living solutions.

-Confirm Their License and Insurance
+Always Verify Their License and Insurance

 This is the absolute first step and it’s non-negotiable.
 A legitimate paver contractor in California must have a valid license from the Contractor State License Board (CSLB).
 This license proves they’ve met the state’s requirements for testing, experience, and bonding.
 Additionally, ask for proof of general liability insurance and worker’s compensation.
 This isn’t just red tape; it protects you.
 If a worker gets injured on your property or your home is damaged during the installation, their insurance covers it, not your homeowner’s policy.
 Always verify these credentials before signing any contract.

-Learn How to Spot Common Paving Scams
+How to Spot and Avoid Common Paving Scams

 While most contractors are honest professionals, it pays to be aware of potential red flags.
 The Orange County Sheriff has warned homeowners about paving scams, which often involve aggressive sales tactics and high-pressure situations.
 Be wary of anyone who shows up unannounced offering a “special deal” on leftover materials from a nearby job.
 Other warning signs include demanding a large cash deposit upfront, providing a vague or non-existent contract, or driving an unmarked vehicle.
 A professional contractor will provide a detailed, written estimate and will never pressure you into an immediate decision.